-- Hold an MPhil/Masters in Computer Science, Mathematics or Physics, or related discipline, together with relevant experience in the areas of this project, and in particular with emphasis on Machine Learning. - Expertise should include computational methods, mathematical modelling, numerical methods, coding. - Ability to manage own academic research and associated activities, and to lead projects. - Previous experience of contributing to publications/presentations. - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings.
+- Hold an MPhil/Masters in Computer Science, Engineering, Mathematics, or related discipline, together with relevant experience in the areas of this project, and in particular with emphasis on mathematical modelling and Machine Learning. - Expertise should include computational methods, mathematical modelling, control engineering, numerical methods, code development. - Coding experience with a procedural language, such as Python, C/C++, Java. - Ability to manage own academic research and associated activities, and to lead projects. - Previous experience of contributing to publications/presentations. - Excellent communication skills, including the ability to write publications, present research proposals and results, and represent the research group at meetings.